Phase signature of topological transition in Josephson Junctions

 A distinct feature of the observed topological transition is its interplay of SOC and ${\bf B}_\|$.
 In our system, the topological regime is expected when ${\bf B}_\|$ is along the y-direction, i.e. $\theta=0$.
-We test this by probing the gap-closing in a tilted ${\bf B}_\|$, away from $B_y$.
-In Fig.~4 we show zoom-ins of the gap-closing of JJ1 at $V_g^1=1.4$ V at different angles.
-As $\theta$ is increased, the gap-closing is weakened.
-Similarly, SQUID data at $\theta = 10^{\circ}$, shown in SI, display a reduced phase-shift, which may indicate a reduced topological gap.
-In contrast to smaller angles, at $\theta = 20^{\circ}$ the gap decreases monotonically which suggests that s-wave order prevails and no transition is observed.
+Deviations from the y-direction results in a decrease of the topological gap for $\phi\lesssim\pi$~\cite{scharf_tuning_2019}.
+Therefore for large enough $\theta$, no topological transition nor associated minimum in $I_c$ is expected.
+We test this by probing the $I_c$ minimum in a tilted ${\bf B}_\|$, away from $B_y$.
+In Fig.~4 we show $I_c$ zoom-ins of the JJ1 at $V_g^1=1.4\,$V. As $\theta$ is increased, the $I_c$ minimum increases but always occurs at the same value of $B_y$.
+If only the magnitude of $E_Z$ was relevant, one would expect to see the minima move to lower values of $B_y$.
+Similarly, SQUID data at $\theta = 10^{\circ}$~\cite{supplementary-materials}, display a reduced phase-shift, which may indicate a reduced topological gap.
+In contrast to smaller angles, at $\theta = 20^{\circ}$, $I_c$ decreases monotonically which suggests that s-wave order prevails and no transition is observed.
+This observation agrees with our calculations~\cite{supplementary-materials}.
 Unlike the insensitivity of trivial Zeeman $0-\pi$ transitions to the in-plane field rotation, our strong dependence on the ${\bf B_\|}$-direction is further evidence for a topological 0-$\pi$ transition.
+Furthermore, while for 2D InAs quantum wells only an out-of-plane anisotropy of the $g$-factor was measured~\cite{pakmehr_g-factor_2015}, we have examined that even the presence of a small in-plane $g$-factor anisotropy could not alone explain our results in Fig.~4.